 Most of us also need our false selves as protection to survive childhood, and we carry these layers with us through our adult lives.
 Once, they were useful – they helped us survive.
 Now, however, they are no longer needed and might actually be more of a hindrance than a help.

 The above might sound a little abstract, so here are some examples of situations in which encourage a false self to form:

 1. Western expectations that real men don’t cry and well brought up women don’t get angry – of course they do.

 2. A 2 year-old is playing with her mother’s necklace out of curiosity and is snapped at ‘Don’t touch!’

-3. Girls are given the message that personality and virtue doesn’t mean much, if anything – however, the
+3. Girls are given the message that personality and values doesn’t mean much, if anything – however, the

 right weight and ‘look’ will help further them in life.

 4. An upset child is told to stop crying ‘You’re embarrassing me/yourself.
 You’re making a scene.
 There’s no reason for you to be upset.’
 If a child is upset, there is always a reason and it is always important – however small it might seem to an adult.